mjs2430/design/content/email/atoms/colors.md

 ---

-All CSS for default colors is found in the base templates.
+All CSS for default colors is found in the framework.
 The default email setup has a body background color of light gray `#f4f4f4`.
 The email table itself has cards or full-width rows that can have background colors of the default light gray, white `.bg-white`, dark gray `.bg-gray` or Dumbledore's Robe Blue (DR) `.bg-blue`.

 ### Default Colors